Skip to main content

 “time”: <timestamp when the message was delivered>

 Pega logs are produced by the application on an AWS EC2 instance and immediately forwarded to CloudWatch.
-Pega then uses an AWS Lambda blueprint to retrieve the client logs from a Pega-managed AWS CloudWatch instance and streams them to the client Splunk instance via HTTP Event Collector (HEC).
+Pega then uses an AWS Lambda blueprint to retrieve the client logs from a Pega-managed AWS CloudWatch instance and streams them to the client Splunk instance via HTTP Event Collector (HEC) connection.

 The log event arrives as a JSON Content type, but the log messages from the Pega application use different formats depending on the log type.